naivetoad/MACSS-40550-Final-Project/README.md

 ## Return to the original model
-This model can be transferred to the original Schelling model by:
+This model's Schelling Configuration can be achived by:
-1. Setting the `Preference(0:Homophily, 1:travel time)` to 0 to full weight to level of homophily and 0 weight to travel times.
+1. Setting the `Preference` and `Income Variance` to 0.
+This represents the case for which residents and immigrants have identical income distributions and a utility function with maximum emphasis on the presence of in-group neighbors

 ## Files